iscrit/BetterBroadcast/README.md

 Do not distrubute this skript under your name i will find you :)
-To use this make sure you have SKCORD: https://www.spigotmc.org/threads/skcord-send-discord-webhooks-embed-support.582679/
+To use this make sure you have [SKCORD](https://www.spigotmc.org/threads/skcord-send-discord-webhooks-embed-support.582679/)